Alfresco/alfresco-ng2-components/docs/release-notes/RelNote310.md

 ### More on Activiti 7

-In ADF 3.0.0 (released in February) we announced the introduction of the new `*Cloud` package, containing a set of components to support the [Activiti 7](https://www.activiti.org/), the next generation Cloud Native implementation of Activiti BPM Engine.
-With this ADF 3.1 release the journey continues with more supported features, like:
+In ADF 3.0.0 (released in February) we announced the introduction of the new `*Cloud` package.
+This contains a set of components to support [Activiti 7](https://www.activiti.org/), the next generation Cloud Native implementation of Activiti BPM Engine.
+With the ADF 3.1 release, the journey continues with more supported features, like:

 **...add more here**

 ### Enhanced DocumentList

-Following some suggestions from Customers and Partners, we enhanced the `DocumentList` with the possibility to have a sticky header.
+Following some suggestions from customers and partners, we enhanced the `DocumentList` to allow a "sticky" header.

 **...add examples here**

 ### Enhanced Metadata viewer

-Since this version of ADF, developers can include the full list of types/aspects into the metadata viewer, without the need to specify all of them.
-The limit of the previous version was that developers were requested to specify the list of types/aspects or an asterisc to say "include all".
-The use case represented by "include all except X, Y, Z..." was not covered and now it is.
+As of this version of ADF, developers can include the full list of types/aspects into the metadata viewer, without the need to specify all of them.
+The limit of the previous version was that developers were requested to specify the list of types/aspects or an asterisk to say "include all".
+The use case represented by "include all except X, Y, Z..." was not covered but now it is.

 **...add more examples here**

 ### Search pattern highlight

 As another example of good feedback we had from the developers on the ground about improving ADF, we introduced the custom highlighting of results in search.
-Since ADF 3.1, developers can customize the pattern highlighting and the markers to use.
+With ADF 3.1, developers can customize the pattern highlighting and the markers to use.

 **...add examples here**

 ### Improved accessibility

 In terms of [accessibility](https://en.wikipedia.org/wiki/Computer_accessibility), ADF version 3.1 introduces some bug fixes kindly requested from some customers and partners about [Section508](https://www.section508.gov/).
-Alfresco plans to introduce more enhancements from this point and view, so more improvements will be introduced in the next releases.
+Alfresco plans to introduce more enhancements from this point of view, so more improvements will be added in the next releases.

 ### Arabic and RTL languages support

-Due to regular requests, we decided to support also Arabic language into ADF.
-In ADF 3.1 the Team introduces another additional benefit, developing a first iteration to support Right To Left languages.
-Starting from ADF version 3.1, it is possible to (easily) [change an ADF application to work correctly with a RTL language](../user-guide/rtl-support.md).
+Due to regular requests, we also decided to support the Arabic language in ADF.
+In ADF 3.1 the team introduces another new feature by starting the first iteration of support for Right To Left languages.
+Starting from ADF version 3.1, you can (easily) [change an ADF application to work correctly with a RTL language](../user-guide/rtl-support.md).

-We are quite happy with the current support of RTL languages on ADF, but feedback are welcome if you experience something to be improved or added for a better User Experience.
+We are quite happy with the current support of RTL languages on ADF, but feedback is welcome if you find something that could be improved or added for a better user experience.

 ## Localisation